Pasquale Marino: Coaching career

-He then accepted an offer to become new head coach of Serie B promotion hopefuls Pescara for the 2013–14 season, but was dismissed later throughout the season due to poor results.
+He then accepted an offer to become the new head coach of Serie B promotion hopefuls Pescara for the 2013–14 season but was dismissed later throughout the season due to poor results.

 Marino returned into management on 30 October 2014, taking over from Giovanni Lopez at Vicenza, still in Serie B.

 On 6 June 2016, Marino was appointed manager of Frosinone.
 He left the club by the end of the season, after losing automatic promotion on the final days of the season, and then being surprisingly defeating by Carpi in the playoff semi-finals.

 On 12 October 2017, he was named new head coach of Serie B club Brescia.
 He was dismissed by Brescia on 16 January 2018.

-In June 2018 he was appointed by Spezia as new head coach.
+In June 2018, he was appointed by Spezia as their new head coach.
 He guided Spezia to a promotion playoff spot, during which they lost to Cittadella in the first round.

-On 7 June 2019, he was named new head coach of Serie B club Palermo, thus marking his comeback as a head coach in his native Sicily.
+On 7 June 2019, he was named the new head coach of Serie B club Palermo, thus marking his comeback as a head coach in his native Sicily.
 However, he never actually managed to serve on his role as the club was excluded from Serie B on 12 July 2019 due to financial irregularities.

 On 26 January 2020, he was appointed as head coach of Serie B club Empoli.

 On 11 August 2020, his contract was terminated by mutual consent by Empoli, and the following day he was hired as manager of SPAL.
 He was fired by SPAL on 16 March 2021, following a 0–3 loss to Pisa.

 On 29 October 2021, he was appointed new head coach of Serie B relegation struggling Crotone, replacing Francesco Modesto.
 He was fired on 10 December 2021, after Crotone gained only 1 points in 7 games under his coaching, and replaced by Modesto.

+On 9 October 2023, Marino returned to management after almost two years without a job, accepting the head coach position at Serie B club Bari and agreeing on a contract until the end of the season.
+On 5 February 2024, following a negative string of results, Marino was dismissed from his post with immediate effect.

+On 7 April 2025, Marino was appointed in charge of Serie B relegation-threatened club Salernitana, becoming the fourth head coach of the season for the club.